-SELC typically takes between two and four law student interns each summer and one or two interns during fall and spring.
+SELC occasionally takes law student interns.
 We also occasionally take on interns who have never attended law school or had any formal legal training.
 Interns work under the supervision of SELC attorneys and other staff conducting legal research and developing resources to enable the growth of sustainable, localized, and just economies.

 Description: Interns will work under the supervision of SELC attorneys and other staff conducting legal research and developing resources to enable the growth of sustainable, localized, and just economies.
 Current or past interns have worked on projects such as:

 - Planning legal workshops and advice clinics for farmers and food entrepreneurs;

 - Drafting legislation for a statewide worker cooperative law;

 - Developing tools and information to enable bartering, time banks, and local currencies;